 The level of social and emotional support an individual receives after a traumatic experience significantly lowers their likelihood of developing PTSD.
 Individuals repeatedly exposed to life-threatening situations are at the highest risk of developing post-traumatic stress disorder.

 On top of post-traumatic stress disorder, there always exists the possibility of a co-occurring disorder.
 This is also known as a dual diagnosis, and is when a substance abuse disorder and a mental health disorder overlap in an individual.
+This intertwining of disorders can further amplify the challenges faced by individuals, especially when confronted with the prevalent PTSD stigma.

 People exposed to substance use often develop a mental health issue at some point in their lives, so it’s important to treat both the substance abuse and mental illness when this happens.
-At Acera Health, we have treatment programs specifically for people who suffer from substance abuse and traumatic stress.
+Understanding the specific nature of your symptoms is crucial, which is why Acera Health encourages taking our complex PTSD quiz.
+This tool is designed to help identify potential symptoms of complex PTSD, offering insight into how these might interplay with substance abuse issues.

 As mentioned, most people who go through traumatic events will experience all these symptoms.
 Long-term effects of untreated PTSD include a drastically-altered nervous system.